drasi-project/docs/docs/content/concepts/overview/_index.md

 {{< figure src="queries-component.png" alt="Continuous Queries Component" width="60%" >}}

-More detail about Continuous Queries is available in the [Continuous Queries](/solution-developer/components/continuous-queries) section of the [Solution Developer Guide](/solution-developer).
+More detail about Continuous Queries is available in the [Continuous Queries](/concepts/continuous-queries) overview page.

 ### Reactions
 Reactions receive a stream of query result changes generated by one or more Continuous Queries and take action.
 The action taken depends on the Reaction implementation.
 Drasi provides standard Reactions that: